Christian Names

 Quick Facts

 Worth settling before the F list starts: the strongest name is rarely the prettiest one.
-The strongest F lane is saint and virtue reception, not direct biblical naming.
+The strongest F group is saint and virtue reception, not direct biblical naming.

 That makes source labels especially important for this letter.

-Strong Christian F names for girls are mostly saint-tradition, virtue, and language-origin names rather than direct biblical women: Felicity, Faith, Frances, Fabiola, Faustina, Florence, and Filomena are the clearest lanes.
+Strong Christian F names for girls are mostly saint-tradition, virtue, and language-origin names rather than direct biblical women: Felicity, Faith, Frances, Fabiola, Faustina, Florence, and Filomena are the clearest categories.

 The useful F filter is source, not sound.
 Sort each name by whether a passage, a saint memory, a meaning, or a family habit is doing the work.